Antoine-Marin-Git/Trajectory_determination_and_Objet_tracking/README.md

 Fig 1.
 Orbital elements describing satellites orbits

+Often, the true anomaly $\theta$ is not known, but the time $t$ after crossing perigee at which we want to know the spacecraft position and velocity vectors is.
-Often, the true anomaly $\theta$ For instance, a satellite orbiting the Earth with a position vector specified by 𝒓 = 6045𝒊 + 3490𝒋 + 0𝒌 𝑘𝑚 and a velocity vector specified by 𝒗 = −2.457𝒊 + 6.618𝒋 + 2.533𝒌 𝑘𝑚/𝑠 would have the following orbital elements derived from orbital mechanics equations:
+For instance, a satellite orbiting the Earth with a position vector specified by 𝒓 = 6045𝒊 + 3490𝒋 + 0𝒌 𝑘𝑚 and a velocity vector specified by 𝒗 = −2.457𝒊 + 6.618𝒋 + 2.533𝒌 𝑘𝑚/𝑠 would have the following orbital elements derived from orbital mechanics equations described in